GitLab Inc.

 What is the price forecast for GTLB in 2026?

-Of course.
-Based on the provided data and a strategic analysis of GitLab's market position, here is a forecast for GTLB stock performance through 2026.
+Based on the current financial profile and industry position, here is a forecast for GTLB stock through 2026.